About This Course

 This course facilitates the enhancement of your assessment and the management of emergency situations.

-On successful completion of this MSc/Postgraduate Diploma in Nursing – Emergency Pathway, you will have the necessary academic qualification (PG Diploma Nursing) required for Clinical Nurse Specialist posts within emergency nursing.
+On successful completion of this MSc /Postgraduate Diploma in Nursing – Trauma and Emergency Nursing Pathway, you will have the necessary academic qualification (PG Diploma Nursing) required for Clinical Nurse Specialist posts within emergency nursing.

-- Hold active registration on a division of the professional register maintained by the Nursing and Midwifery Board of Ireland or be eligible for such registration as required for individual pathways.
-For the Emergency Nursing Pathway, applicants must be Registered General Nurses;
+1. Hold active registration on a division of the professional register maintained by the Nursing and Midwifery Board of Ireland or be eligible for such registration as required for individual pathways.
+For the Trauma and Emergency Nursing Pathway, applicants must be Registered General Nurses;

-- Have clinical practice experience (and support structures, if applicable) as required for individual pathways.
-For the Emergency Nursing Pathway, applicants must have a minimum of six months of post-registration experience (excluding courses) and at least six months experience in the speciality pathway applied for;
+2. Have clinical practice experience (and support structures, if applicable) as required for individual pathways.
+For the Trauma and Emergency Nursing Pathway, applicants must have a minimum of six months of post-registration experience (excluding courses) and at least six months experience in the speciality pathway applied for;

-- Applicants must provide written evidence of support from their Director of Nursing/equivalent authorised Nurse Manager stating:
+4. Applicants must provide written evidence of support from their Director of Nursing/equivalent authorised nurse manager stating:

 English Language Requirements